tailhook/vagga/examples/laravel_alpine/README.rst

         - !Env { <<: *env }
         - !Install
           - php-ctype ❶
-          - php-pdo_sqlite ❶
+          - php-pdo_sqlite ❷
         - !ComposerDependencies

 * ❶ -- extension needed for ``artisan``
 * ❷ -- PDO extension for sqlite.

-Then, let's ensure we are sqlite as the default database.
+Let's ensure we are sqlite as the default database.
 Open ``config/database.php`` and change the line ``'default' => env('DB_CONNECTION', 'mysql'),`` as follows:

 .. code-block:: php